-Sometimes your instructor will assign a specific topic for investigation and provide the research materials that are necessary to complete the paper.
-More commonly, you will be required to select your own subject and then conduct a search for materials.
+Sometimes your instructor will assign a specific topic for investigation and provide the research materials necessary to complete the paper.
+More commonly, you will select your own subject and then search for materials.
 The topic should be one that is interesting to you.
-A topic that engages your interest will be more enjoyable to research and write about, will result in more valuable findings, and will sustain your enthusiasm for an extended period of time.
+A topic that engages your interest will be more enjoyable to research and write about, result in more valuable findings, and sustain your enthusiasm for an extended period of time.
 If you feel compelled to choose a topic about which you have a strong moral or ethical opinion, be careful to gather materials that express opinions on all sides so that your own biases do not overwhelm the paper.
 The topic you choose must also be relevant to the themes, questions, or issues addressed in your course.
 Reviewing your class notes or speaking to your instructor about a topic raised in class or readings will help you select a topic that will contribute specific knowledge to the course.
 After selecting a topic, ask yourself the following questions: